-The provision of reticulated water is a direct responsibility of Council with the prime objective being the provision of safe and reliable supplies at an acceptable cost to the community whilst encouraging a water conservation attitude within the community at large.
+The provision of reticulated water is a direct responsibility of Council with the prime objective being the provision of safe and reliable supplies at an acceptable cost to the community.
+Council also promotes a water conservation attitude within the community at large.
 Council maintains two different systems; normal pressurised and constant flow.

 The report pertains to water provided by Gladstone Regional Council through four water schemes - Lake Awoonga Scheme, Bororen Scheme, Miriam Vale Scheme, and the Agnes Water/Seventeen Seventy Scheme.

-The Department of Energy and Water Supply and the Gladstone Regional Council have partnered to establish a shared understanding of the capability of Awoonga Dam, Gladstone's bulk water supply, to meet existing and future water demand.
+The Department of Natural Resources, Mines and Energy and the Gladstone Regional Council have partnered to establish a shared understanding of the capability of Awoonga Dam, Gladstone's bulk water supply, to meet existing and future water demand.

-The Regional Water Supply Security Assessment describes Council's Gladstone reticulation network bulk water supply system and existing and future water use, and summarises the likelihood of potential water supply restrictions and shortfalls now and into the future.
-To view the Regional Water Supply Security Assessment click here
+The Regional Water Supply Security Assessment describes Council's Gladstone reticulation network bulk water supply system and existing and future water use and summarises the likelihood of potential water supply restrictions and shortfalls now and into the future.

 In order to comply with the requirements of section s575A of the Water Supply (Safety and Reliability) Act 2008, Council must publish its Water Services Performance Report on its website.